mezhanglei/react-easy-formrender/README.md

 ### Form Component Props
 - base Attributes：from `Form Props` in [react-easy-formcore](https://github.com/mezhanglei/react-easy-formcore)
-- `shema`: form render data, There are three main parts: 1. the props of the outermost form container.2.the FormFieldProps of the field corresponding to the control in the `properties` property.
+- `schema`: form render data, There are three main parts: 1. the props of the outermost form container.2.the FormFieldProps of the field corresponding to the control in the `properties` property.
 3. the `widgetProps` in the FormFieldProps
 ```javascript
 export interface SchemaData extends FormProps<FormRenderStore> {
   properties: { [key: string]: FormFieldProps } | FormFieldProps[]